azangru/mysite/src/diary/2026/index.md

 layout: layouts/post.njk
 ---

+## April 19
+Example of using IndexedDB for caching data (graphql data in this example) in IndexedDB.

 ## April 16
 A [website](https://aschmann.net/AmEng/) of North American dialects has links to the chapters of the Atlas of North American English hosted by the University of Pennsylvania (although UPenn doesn't show direct links to them).
 [Here](https://www.ling.upenn.edu/phonoatlas/ANAE_ToC.pdf) is the table of contents.
 [Chapter 2](https://www.ling.upenn.edu/phono_atlas/Atlas_chapters/Ch02_2nd.rev.pdf) describes the vowel system.
 To open any other chapter, replace the chapter number in the url with one between 01 and 23.